alnliang/alnliang/README.md

 - ⚡ Fun fact: ...
 -->
 I am an undergraduate Computer Science student at University of California, Riverside.
 I intend to pursue a Master's, and eventually a Ph.D in Computer Science.
 My current interests lie in the realm of Machine Learning.\
-Currently looking to collaborate on Machine Learning projects centered around Threat Mitigation, Applications in Archaeology, and anything LLM or Computer Vision related.\
+Currently looking to collaborate on Machine Learning projects centered around Adversarial Attacks, Applications in Archaeology, and anything LLM or Computer Vision related.\
 Contact me here:\
 Email: alqliang@gmail.com\
 LinkedIn: https://www.linkedin.com/in/alan-liang-71080121b/\